-Weave GitOps by Weaveworks is a state-of-the-art GitOps solution powered by Flux, Flagger and other leading open source GitOps tools available today.
-Flux was donated by Weaveworks is a CNCF (Cloud Native Computing Foundation) project currently at the incubation stage.
+Weave GitOps by Weaveworks is a state-of-the-art GitOps solution powered by Flux, Flagger and other leading open-source GitOps tools available today.
+Flux CD, created by Weaveworks, is a CNCF (Cloud Native Computing Foundation) project currently at the incubation stage.
 Weave GitOps integrates security into existing workflows and reduces the strain on DevOps teams to perform manual checks for code quality.
 Instead, Weave GitOps can automate tests at each step of the software development lifecycle, including checks during commits, delivery, and runtime.

 Weave GitOps comes with an incredible observability UI that displays the health of all workloads and clusters by perpetually comparing the actual state of the system with the desired state.
 Based on the KPIs received after said comparison, health management can be performed on the Kubernetes clusters and workload.
 Alerts can also be generated when manual intervention is required.
 Weave GitOps is an essential tool for any organization irrespective of the size because GitOps is vital.